Toad (Marvel Comics): New X-Men

-Toad made a brief reappearance on Genosha sometime after the island's annihilation, leading a team including Paralyzer and Unus to try to rebuild the statue of Magneto as a monument to him.
+Toad made a brief reappearance on Genosha sometime after the island's annihilation, leading a team including Paralyzer and Unus the Untouchable to try to rebuild the statue of Magneto as a monument to him.

-For reasons unknown, Toad eventually returns to Magneto's side during the Planet X storyline; however, Toad was not as docile and subservient as he had been in the past, even openly questioning Magneto at times.
+For reasons unknown, Toad eventually returned to Magneto's side during the Planet X storyline; however, Toad was not as docile and subservient as he had been in the past, even openly questioning Magneto at times.
 Magneto, in turn, is tyrannical in his treatment of Toad, who had become his second-in-command.
-At that point, the long-presumed-dead Magneto's image had taken a Che Guevara-like the notoriety, and Toad questioned whether Magneto may have been more powerful dead than alive.
+At that point, the long-presumed-dead Magneto's image had taken a Che Guevara-like notoriety, and Toad questioned whether Magneto may have been more powerful dead than alive.
 Nonetheless, Toad tries to defend his former master, only to be incapacitated by Fantomex, who shoots his kneecaps out.
 Shortly thereafter, Magneto is killed by Wolverine, and Toad vanishes from the scene.

 It is later revealed that this was not the real Magneto, but a copycat named Xorn.
 It is unknown whether Toad was aware of this.
 It is revealed that the real Magneto is still alive.
 So far, Toad has made no known attempts to rejoin him.
 Unus' gang has come into conflict with Xavier and his allies, who have gained a foothold on Genoshan soil.

 Civil War

 Toad was among the group of mutants who broke out of the 198 camps, with help from Caliban, Domino, and Shatterstar.
 The group hid in what they believed was an abandoned nuclear bunker in the Nevada desert.
-While the X-Men and O*N*E battled outside the bunker, Johnny Dee was instructed by General Lazer to cause chaos amongst the 198.
+While the X-Men and O*N*E* battled outside the bunker, Johnny Dee was instructed by General Lazer to cause chaos amongst the 198.
 The group of mutants discovered this as Outlaw, being controlled by Johnny, pointed her gun at Domino.
 Domino's powers caused a misfire, giving Toad a chance to bring Outlaw down.

-It was then revealed that the bunker was actually a blast-containment chamber for experimental weapons.
+It was then revealed that the bunker was a blast-containment chamber for experimental weapons.
 As the auto-destruct sequence was initiated, Toad was trapped inside the chamber with the rest of the 198.
-The X-Men, teaming up with Bishop, Iron Man and Ms. Marvel, quickly found a way to rescue the trapped mutants and the 198 walked away unharmed.
+The X-Men, teaming up with Bishop, Iron Man, and Ms. Marvel, quickly found a way to rescue the trapped mutants and the 198 walked away unharmed.

 Dark Reign

-Toad has later seen rioting in San Francisco, angry about the fact that mutants have been forbidden to mate with each other to prevent new mutant births.
+Toad is later seen rioting in San Francisco, angry about the fact that mutants have been forbidden to mate with each other to prevent new mutant births.
 Toad is faced by Cyclops and defeated.
 He is later seen being carried by Trance and Dragoness, who are being pursued by H.A.M.M.E.R. agents.
 After the battle is over, Toad is seen together with Dragoness and Avalanche living on the X-Men's new Utopia Homebase.